Bentho-pelagic research focus

 Although retreating ice-shelves, increased iceberg calving and changing seasonal pack-ice cover are expected to have important repercussions on the Antarctic benthos, reliable data on benthic productivity and material cycling are still lacking.
 We aim at filling this gap to better understand the dynamics of Antarctic benthic communities and ecological functions by carrying out the first direct measurements to date on important process variables in situ, using advanced underwater technologies.
 While the focus is on sponges and corals, large skeletal filter-feeders providing important habitat for other organisms, we also study mobile sentinel species for climate change such as pinnipeds and fish, which play an important role in the Antarctic ecosystem as apex predators.
-The mid- to long-term goal is to combine structure and processes to better understand the biotic and environmental factors governing the distribution of biodiversity and biomass as well as their feedbacks to Antarctic climate change.
+The midterm goal is to combine results from investigations in structure and processes to better understand the biotic and environmental factors governing the distribution of biodiversity and biomass as well as their feedbacks to Antarctic climate change.

 Research at the Filchner Outflow System

 The factors contributing to this oceanic area of enhanced food availability and its relation to physical processes are not yet understood.
 By including biotic components from phytoplankton via benthic organisms and fishes to seals and abiotic parameters such as bottom topography, sediment structure, and hydrographic features, we aim to comprehensively investigate the Filchner Outflow System.
 Here the outflow of ice shelf water of the Filchner Ronne Ice Shelf interacts with warm deep water of the Weddell Gyre circulation.
-This interaction is supposed to be the primary cause that converts this area into a biological "hotspot" where trophic level interactions are maximised.
+This interaction is supposed to be the primary cause that converts this area into a biological "hotspot" where all trophic level interactions are maximised.
 Oceanographic models predict marked changes in the hydrographic features of the Filchner Outflow System with potentially dramatic changes for the biodiversity in this area.
 Physical, biogeochemical and ecological studies with RV Polarstern in the Filchner Outflow System and in the south-eastern Weddell Sea shall characterize this hotspot in detail.

 International Integration and Consideration